syslogic/androidx-github/README.md

 ## androidx-github

 This is an unofficial Android client for GitHub, which utilizes the AndroidX & Retrofit2 libraries.<br/>
-By default one can browse Android/Kotlin/Gradle projects, but it also features an editor for bookmarks.
+- by default, one can browse Android/Kotlin/Gradle projects, but it also features an editor for bookmarks.
+- one can also browse the own repositories and workflows (work in progress).
+- it even features rudimentary git support (check out only, so far).

 ### Client Setup